HackTheRunway/MyRunway/README.md

 # MyRunway
-A PWA personal closet manager hosted with Github!
+A PWA personal closet manager for your fashionista needs

 # How to run?
 1. Clone this repo.